 Who decides when I have to stop working?

-You do!
+You do.
 You can work as long as

-Note: If your pregnancy interferes with your job, your employer must:
+Note: If your pregnancy interferes with your job, your employer must

 - modify your tasks, or